Ariel Castro kidnappings: Gina DeJesus

-Georgina "Gina" Lynn DeJesus (born February 13, 1990) went missing on April 2, 2004, at age 14.
+Georgina Lynn DeJesus (born February 13, 1990) went missing on April 2, 2004, at age 14.
 She was last seen at a payphone around 3:00 p.m. while on the way home from her middle school at West 105th Street and Lorain Avenue.
 At the time, she was friends with Castro's daughter Arlene.
 Shortly before Gina disappeared, she and Arlene had called Arlene's mother, Grimilda Figueroa, for permission to have a sleepover at DeJesus's house, but Figueroa replied that they could not and the two girls parted ways.
 Arlene was the last person to see DeJesus before her disappearance.

 DeJesus was under the impression that Castro was picking her up to drop her off at home, and she trusted Castro because she was friends with his teenage daughter.
-No one witnessed her abduction and an AMBER Alert was not issued, which angered her father.
+No one witnessed her abduction and an Amber alert was not issued, which angered her father.
 He said in 2006, "The Amber Alert should work for any missing child. ...
 Whether it's an abduction or a runaway, a child needs to be found.
 We need to change this law".

 A year after DeJesus's disappearance, the FBI released a composite sketch and description of a male suspect, described as, "Latino, 25 to 35 years of age, 5 ft 10 in, 165 to 185 lb, with green eyes, a goatee, and possibly a pencil-thin beard".
 According to court records, Castro was 5 ft 7 in, 179 lb, with brown eyes and a goatee.

 DeJesus was featured in the America's Most Wanted segment which linked her to Berry.
 The disappearances received regular media attention into 2012, while the families held public vigils.
 Castro attended at least two of these vigils, reportedly participated in a search party, and tried to get close to the DeJesus family.
 Castro's son Anthony was a journalism student in 2004, and he interviewed DeJesus's mother for an article about the disappearances in the Plain Press newspaper.
 Police kept the investigation open and offered a $25,000 reward for information.

 According to Castro's uncle, his family knew the DeJesus family and had lived in the same neighborhood.
 Castro falsely claimed that he was not aware that DeJesus was a member of that family when he abducted her.